LGN520/farreach-public/ae_instructions.md

 ## 3. Notes for Artifact Evaluation

-### 3.1 Code Compilation
+### 3.1 Preperation Already Done for AE

-- **Note: we have finished system preparation and data preparation, such that you can directly execute scripts to reproduce experiments.**
+- **Note: we have finished system preparation and data preparation, such that you can directly execute getting started instructions and detailed instructions to reproduce experiments.**
-	- System preparation includes software dependency installation, testbed configuration settings (e.g., Linux username, involved machines, and SSH settings), and code compilation **(server rotation is enabled by default for most experiments)**.
+	- System preparation includes software dependency installation, testbed configuration settings (e.g., Linux username, involved machines, and SSH settings), and code compilation.
 	- Data preparation includes loading phase (pre-loading 100M records into server-side key-value storage) and workload analysis (calculate bottleneck partition by consistent hashing and generate workload files for server rotation).
 	- Although we have configured `scripts/global.sh` based on AE testbed and the AE account (username: atc2023ae), **please also make a double-check on `scripts/global.sh` by yourself.**

 </br>

 - **Note: please ensure that our code is correctly compiled before running each experiment.**
-	- For most experiments, we need to compile code in all machines to enable server rotation if not.
-Here is the **detailed compilation to enable server rotation under main client (dl11)**:
+	- **We have already compiled code to enable server rotation** for you, as most experiments need to enable server rotation.
-		- Enable server rotation:
-			- Uncomment line 82 (#define SERVER_ROTATION) in `common/helper.h` to enable server rotation.
-			- Run `bash scripts/remote/sync_file.sh common helper.h` to sync the code change to all machines.
-		- Re-compile code of FarReach:
-			- Set `DIRNAME` as `farreach` in `scripts/common.sh`
-			- Run `bash scripts/remote/sync_file.sh scripts common.sh`
-			- Under main client (dl11) and secondary client (dl20), run `bash scripts/local/makeclient.sh`
-			- Under first server (dl21) and second server (dl30), run `bash scripts/local/makeserver.sh`
-			- Under Tofino switch (bf3), run `bash scripts/local/makeswitchos.sh`
-		- Re-compile code of NoCache and NetCache similar as FarReach:
-			- The only difference is to set `DIRNAME` as `nocache` and `netcache`, respectively.
-	- For the two experiments on impact of key popularity changes and performance of snapshot generation, we need to compile code in all machines to disable server rotation if not.
-Here is the **detailed compilation to disable server rotation under main client (dl11)**:
-		- Disable server rotation:
-			- Comment line 82 (//#define SERVER_ROTATION) in `common/helper.h` to enable server rotation.
-			- Run `bash scripts/remote/sync_file.sh common helper.h` to sync the code change to all machines.
-		- Re-compile code of FarReach, NoCache, and NetCache with the same steps as mentioned above.
+	- If the experiment needs to disable server rotation but you have not disabled, please refer to [Section 4.3](#43-code-compilation-to-disable-server-rotation) for details.
+	- If the experiment needs to enable server rotation but you have not enabled, please refer to [Section 4.1](#41-code-compilation-to-enable-server-rotation) for details.

 ### 3.2 Script Running Time